jmbott/test-repo/Docs/ZigBee.md

 Before you can connect your XBee radios you have to update the firmware appropriately.

 Unfortunately you have to use a seperate program to update the XBee firmware.
-This will allow you to conv=figure your device as a coordinator or a router.
+This will allow you to configure your device as a coordinator or a router.
 Fortunately it is now available for OSX.

 * Download and install X-CTU
 * Open the program and go to the Radio Configuration Tab